-Multiple operation of the unit under assessment with other types of rolling stock is managed by the RU according to the OPE TSI, clause 4.2.2.5: "the combination of vehicles forming a train must comply with the technical constraints of the route concerned".
+Multiple operation of the unit under assessment with other types of rolling stock is managed by the RU according to the OPE TSI, clause 4.2.2.5".

 For vehicles intended to be used in general operation see also clause 6.2.7 of the TSI.